awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 Use AWS Identity and Access Management \(IAM\) policy variables as placeholders when you don't know the exact value of a resource or condition key when you write the policy\.

 **Note**
-If AWS cannot resolve a variable, this might cause the entire statement to be invalid\.
+If AWS cannot resolve a variable this might cause the entire statement to be invalid\.
 For example, if you use the `aws:TokenIssueTime` variable, the variable resolves to a value only when the requester authenticated using temporary credentials \(an IAM role\)\.
 To prevent variables from causing invalid statements, use the [\.\.\.IfExists condition operator\.](reference_policies_elements_condition_operators.md#Conditions_IfExists)

 **Topics**
 + [Introduction](#policy-vars-intro)